 My name is Rose Cersonsky and I am a Postdoctoral Researcher in the Laboratory of Computational Science and Modelling (COSMO) at the Ecolé Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland.

-My research is focused on computer-aided materials design.
-In my PhD research, I ran simulations using statistical mechanics to understand the role that particle shape has in predicting colloidal self-assembly.
+My research is largely focused on computer-aided materials design.
+In my doctoral research, I ran simulations using statistical mechanics to understand the role that particle shape has in predicting colloidal self-assembly.
 This included a lot of geometry, physics, computer science, and mathematics (to my delight).
-I’ve taken an interest into the field of photonic crystals, and how we can use crystallographic analysis to understand them.
+I’ve also taken an interest into the field of photonic crystals, and how we can use crystallographic analysis to understand them.

-At EPFL, I work with Prof. Michele Ceriotti to develop advanced sampling methods for atomistic simulations.
+At EPFL, I work with Prof. Michele Ceriotti to develop machine learning methods and approaches for atomistic simulations.
 Specifically, I focus on the role of materials featurization in machine learning models.

 In my spare time, I conduct community outreach, run, travel, and search for delicious food.

 For more news items, check out the news page!